-The Senior Tutor (pg.4) is the main person to approach should you have a complaint about a tutor.
-Alternatively, you can approach Jo Ockwell (pg.4), your Personal Tutor (pg.10), or another tutor you trust.
+The Senior Tutor is the main person to approach should you have a complaint about a tutor.
+Alternatively, you can approach Jo Ockwell, your Personal Tutor, or another tutor you trust.
 Feel free to bring a friend with you!
-The College Welfare Team (pg.3-7) would be happy to help you with this or do it anonymously on your behalf if necessary.
-For out-of-college complaints, and general procedure, refer to www.ox.ac.uk/students/academic/complaints?wssl=1.
-The most important thing is to remember that you won't be penalized or discriminated against for making a complaint, and all complaints will be treated with confidentiality.
+The College Welfare Team would be happy to help you with this or do it anonymously on your behalf if necessary.
+For out-of-college complaints and